unravelin/ravelinjs/README.md

 ### Upgrading to RavelinJS v2 from RavelinJS v1

-This major version release was made to signify the end of our support for Internet Explorer 8-11.
-If you are unable to upgrade to v2 because you want to continue supporting any of these browsers, please let us know.
+This major version release marks the end of support for Internet Explorer.
+If you are unable to upgrade to v2 because you want to continue supporting Internet Explorer, please let us know.

-If you do not need to support IE8-IE11, just go ahead and upgrade.
+If you do not need to support Internet Explorer, just go ahead and upgrade.

-As support for IE8-IE11 has been dropped, so has the need to allow injecting a custom Promise to RavelinJS.
-As such, the +promise component has been dropped.
-If you are using this component, update references to remove it.
+With the removal of IE support, a custom Promise implementation is no longer necessary.
+As such, the +promise component has been removed.
+If you are using this component, please update references to remove it.

-eg.
+For example, change

 ```html
 <script src="ravelin-core+track+encrypt+promise.min.js"></script>